Below are the results of the 2019 Open Publishing Awards. We present 11 amazing projects that we hope you both learn from and help us celebrate.

 How do I submit a nomination?

-Visit our web form, select the category your submission is to, and answer the required questions with as much detail as possible for the judges to review.
+Visit our web form, select the category your submission belongs in, and answer the required questions with as much detail as possible for the judges to review.

 When do nominations close?